sdeigm/uni-meter/README.md

 Each channel is linked to a topic where the data is gathered from and has a type which specifies how the data is stored within the MQTT topic.
 Currently, two types are supported: `value` and `json`.
 Use the `value` type for data stored as a number string within the topic.
-Use the `json` type for data stored as a JSON within the topic.
+Use the `json` type for data stored as JSON within the topic.
 For channels in JSON format, an additional JSON path has to be provided which specifies which part of the JSON data contains the actual value.